 genymotion.getBattery().setLevel(10);

-This call freezes the application (10 seconds maximum) until the change is really effective.
+This call freezes the application for up to 10 seconds until the change is effective.

 Tips

-To make sure your interface has had enough time to perform the update before testing it, you can add the following code snippet:
+To ensure the interface has had enough time to perform the update before testing it, add:

 getInstrumentation().waitForIdleSync();

-To make sure your Android test is only run inside Genymotion Desktop and not on a real device, you can exit the test by running the following command:
+To ensure your Android test runs only inside Genymotion Desktop and not on a real device, exit the test with:

 if (!GenymotionManager.isGenymotionDevice()) {